jtbx/callisto/README.md

 To install `csto` (the Callisto standalone executable) and `libcallisto.so` (the Callisto shared library), run `make install` as the root user in the source code directory.

+## Usage

+The standalone Callisto interpreter is called `csto`.
+Running it will start a REPL so you can execute chunks of code interactively.

+csto works like the standalone Lua 5.4 interpreter.
+To run a file, run `csto <file>` where *<file>* is the name of the file you want to run.
+Alternatively, you can put `#!/usr/bin/env csto` at the top of your script, run `chmod +x` on it, and then you can run the script as if it was a standalone executable, for example `./yourscript.lua`.